 Ask a Librarian for help finding sources or accessing library materials and services.
 Librarians are available via chat, phone, email, and online appointment.
 For questions about items that are currently checked out or renewals, see the Library Services COVID-19 FAQs.

 Yes, community patrons can use the library for research.
 Most library materials can be checked out if you have brought in your public library card and had us create an account.

 Library computer access for community users is very limited.

-The University Archives and Southern Minnesota Historical Center at Minnesota State University, Mankato is closed but phone or online appointments are available.
+The University Archives and Southern Minnesota Historical Center at Minnesota State University, Mankato is available by appointment only.
 If you are looking for information from our collections, we highly encourage you to view our digital collections in ARCH.

 ARCH contains a wealth of digitized photographs, yearbooks, oral histories, the complete school newspaper, the Reporter back to 1926, and more.
 Additionally, you can view our archival collection guides and in ARCH.

 What if I need a video for my online course, but the Library only has the DVD?MORE...
 CLOSE

 DVDs can be digitized and loaded into MediaSpace using Fair Use as applied to online-only instruction.
 Digitization request can be made via the Library or via Academic Technology.
 Although using the Library copy of DVDs are preferred, personal DVDs can be brought to the Library for the digitization.

 Contact Barb Bergman (1-507-389-5945) Media Services Librarian, with further questions.

 The answer is normally a limit of one chapter.
 Under these unusual circumstances, greater application of Fair Use is being encouraged where necessary.
 Therefore, longer portions of a book can be added to D2L.
 See the Public Statement of Library Copyright Specialists: Fair Use & Emergency Remote Teaching & Research.